 It is important to notify the department chair as soon as possible of the scheduled delivery date so that arrangements can be made for the absence.
 The need for an extended absence should be discussed with the department chair, who will notify the Dean of the Faculty.
 At the start of the absence due to pregnancy, the faculty member will be asked to secure a medical certificate from the Office of the Dean of the Faculty which the attending physician must complete and send to the Office of Employee Health.
 The certification requests the anticipated delivery date and a statement from the physician certifying the individual's inability to work.
 This certificate should be updated every three to four weeks during the disability.

-Within 90 days after the birth of the child, the Office of Human Resources, 2 New South Building, (609) 258-3300, should be contacted by letter or telephone to request the proper enrollment forms to make changes in the following benefits coverages:
+Within 90 days after the birth of the child, the Human Resources Service Center, 4 New South Building, (609) 258-3300, should be contacted by letter or telephone to request the proper enrollment forms to make changes in the following benefits coverages:

 Health Care Plan--The newborn child is eligible to be covered under the faculty member's current health insurance plan.